Application Instructions

 Step 3: Transcripts

 Transcripts will be verified for authenticity.
-Submitting misrepresented, fraudulent, or falsified documents is considered a serious offense and will be fully investigated.
+Submission of fraudulent or falsified documents is a serious offense.

-Reminder: Any transcripts or degree certificates not in English must be accompanied by a notarized English translation.
+📌 Transcripts not issued in English must be accompanied by a notarized English translation.

 Step 4: Supporting Documents